 Fort Worth Sex Crime Lawyer

-Defending Serious Charges for Residents of Tarrant County
+Defending Serious Sex Offenses for Residents of Tarrant County

-Murder and sex crimes are among the most harshly prosecuted criminal offenses in the state of Texas.
-In addition to the severe penalties for most sex crimes, many convicted sex offenders will be forced to participate in a sex offender registry that can potentially last a lifetime.
+Murder and sex crimes are among the most harshly prosecuted criminal offenses in Texas.
+In addition to the severe penalties for most sex crimes, many convicted offenders will be required to participate in a sex offender registry that can potentially last a lifetime.

-Unfortunately, there are few distinctions for sex offender registration—a relatively minor offense can place you in the same category as those who have committed truly heinous sex crimes.
-If you are required to register as a sex offender after serving your sentence, you could find it difficult to find employment or housing, and you could face persecution from other members of your community.
+If you are required to register as a sex offender after serving your sentence, you may find it difficult to obtain employment or housing, and you could face persecution from members of your community.

-The following are considered sex offenses in the state of Texas:
+The following are common sex offenses we handle in Texas:

 - Public lewdness (engaging in sexual contact in a public place with a person, animal, or bird)